veldenb/plugin.program.moonlight-qt/README.md

 At the time of writing the only platform that support's Moonlight on a Raspberry Pi 4 without a running X-server seems to be Moonlight-qt.
 Moonlight-embedded currently doesn't work on a Pi 4.

 ## Prerequisites:
-- Raspberry Pi 4 device with LibreELEC (Matrix) 10.0 installed, connected to local network via ethernet (preferred) or wifi
+- Raspberry Pi 4 device with LibreELEC (Matrix) 10.0 installed, connected to local network via ethernet (preferred) or Wi-Fi
-- Gaming PC with Steam and Nvidia GeForce Experience installed, connected to local network via ethernet (preferred) or wifi
+- Gaming PC with Steam and Nvidia GeForce Experience installed, connected to local network via ethernet (preferred) or Wi-Fi
 - Enough temporary storage space on your LibreELEC device to install Moonlight-qt (about 500 MB is needed)

 ## Instructions: